Help us improve your experience.

 Delete vSRX Virtual Firewall Without Deleting JDM

-1. Delete vSRX Virtual Firewall from the controller using the following command.
+1. Delete vSRX from the controller using the following command.
 Note that this command doesn't delete the JDM.

 Delete JDM

-1. Use the following command to delete an existing JDM instance.
+1. Use the following command to delete an existing JDM.

 CAUTION:

-Proceed with caution when using the command request csds jdm delete csds-instance-id csds-instance-id to delete a JDM instance.
-The command also removes any vSRX Virtual Firewall instances that the JDM has created.
-As a results, you must reinstall JDM and vSRX Virtual Firewalls.
-Ensure that you do not manually delete JDM from the host.
-Doing so may cause JDM or vSRX Virtual Firewall deployments to fail due to known-host entries on the controller.
+Proceed with caution when you use the command request csds jdm delete csds-instance-id csds-instance-id to delete a JDM instance.
+The command also removes any vSRX instances that the JDM creates.
+In this scenario, you have to reinstall the JDM and the vSRX Virtual Firewalls.
+Ensure that you do not manually delete the JDM from the host.
+Doing so may cause the JDM or vSRX deployments to fail due to known-host entries on the controller.

-To retain vSRX Virtual Firewall, perform only JDM add operation to either upgrade or downgrade JDM.
+To retain the vSRX, perform only JDM add operation to either upgrade or downgrade JDM.
 See JDM and vSRX Virtual Firewall Upgrade Process.